Cuilcagh Lakelands Geopark

-The UNESCO Global Geopark is home to a fascinating variety of geology, natural landscapes and historic relics.
+The Geopark is home to a fascinating variety of geology, natural landscapes and historic relics.
 Major lakes, gently rolling drumlins and winding rivers are set against the dramatic backdrop of spectacular cliffs, rugged outcrops, hidden caves and a fabulous array of natural habitats and species.
 It also contains prehistoric tombs, Iron Age forts, early Christian monasteries, and Plantation Castles – all of which have good public access all year round.

 For further information on Cuilcagh Lakelands Geopark, including attractions, events and education, visit Cuilcagh Lakelands Geopark or call the Geopark Office on +353 (0)719853692.